blister-pack/wolt_challenge/README.md

 Edge cases such as missing or invalid parameters.
 Dependency failures, raising appropriate exceptions.
 This testing strategy would ensure the endpoint behaves as expected under different conditions.

+--- HOW TO RUN COVERAGE ---

+Coverage is cool because it tests how much of the code is actually ran with your tests.

+how to use coverage:
+1. Run your tests with coverage
+`coverage run -m pytest tests/`

+2. Check coverage:
+`coverage report`